 In all these cases, perpetrators use the brand’s existing reputation to convince victims that their scams are safe.

-One of the most common ways for brand abuse to be detected is when the customer journey is analyzed, and the brand abuse can be found in pre-purchase, purchase, and post-purchase stages.
+One of the most common ways to detect brand abuse is by analyzing the customer journey, which can reveal it across the pre-purchase, purchase, and post-purchase stages.

 The Federal Trade Commission (FTC) data on increasing fraud losses indicate that more people are losing money, while the number of cases remains stable.
 This, in turn, suggests that scams are becoming more sophisticated.